Hiring a nanny to care for your children is a process, and every process has important steps.

 - Waivers and Legal protection.
 Should the nanny get injured on your property, or any of the nanny’s guests, if allowed, add language to state you are not responsible.

 Anything special and unique to the family will also need to be outlined and included as part of the expectations and responsibilities.

 We developed our Nanny Contract when we first hired our live-in nanny (my husband is an attorney and he wrote up the language).
 Now we are offering this contract as a template to assist others when hiring their nannies to care for their little ones.

 This Nanny Contract Template is in a zip file.
 The document inside is a .docx format Microsoft Word file to allow easy editing as needed for your family’s specific requirements.

 I am also willing to offer help in completing and customizing this Nanny Contract Template to your individual family’s needs.
-If interested, we can discuss details.
+If interested, we can discuss the details.